-The set shall be recorded as 7 games to 6.
+The set shall be recorded as 1-0.

-17. SPECTATOR INTERFERENCE
+18. SPECTATOR INTERFERENCE

 Spectators are not allowed to interfere with play.
-Most spectator interference is of a verbal nature, with the applauding of a player's errors and intimidation the most common problems.
-Spectators are not allowed to coach during play, change-overs, between sets, or any other time.
-Infractions will be penalized according to #18 B as illegal coaching.
-Communication in any language other than English shall be considered illegal coaching.
+Most spectator interference is of a verbal nature, with applauding of errors and intimidation the most common problems.
+Spectators are not allowed to coach during play, changeovers, between sets, or any other time.
+Infractions will be penalized according to #19 B as illegal coaching.
 Team members are considered spectators and may not coach.

-If a player feels that spectators are interfering with the match, he should inform his/her coach immediately and cease play until the coach has contacted the opposing coach and the situation resolved.
+If a player feels that spectators are interfering with the match, they should inform their coach immediately and cease play until the coach has contacted the opposing coach and the situation has been resolved.

-Each coach has the responsibility for controlling spectators associated with his/her team with ultimate control resting with the coach of the home team.
+Each coach has the responsibility for controlling spectators associated with their team, with ultimate control resting with the coach of the home team.

-If a coach feels that the conduct of the spectators, not his/her own, is such that there is an unfair advantage given to his/her opponent, the Athletic Director is directed to contact the Administrator/Athletic Director of the opposing school the day following said match.
+If a coach feels that the conduct of the spectators, not their own, is such that there is an unfair advantage given to their opponent, the Athletic Director is directed to contact the Administrator/Athletic Director of the opposing school the day following said match.
 The match must be completed.

-18. PLAYER CONDUCT AT TENNIS MATCHES
+19. PLAYER CONDUCT AT TENNIS MATCHES